jholsten/me2e/README.md

 #### Mock Server Verification
 If you have set up a [Mock Server](#mock-servers-simulating-external-services) in your test environment to simulate an external system, you can also use the me2e functions to check whether an expected request has been set to a certain Mock Server.
-As before, use the [`assertThat`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/assert-that.html) method in combination with the functions from the [`assertions` package](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/index.html).
+As [with the functions for verifying HTTP responses presented before](#verifying-http-responses), use the [`assertThat`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/assert-that.html) method in combination with the functions from the [`assertions` package](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.assertions/index.html).
 Unlike before, however, in this context it only makes sense to compare all the properties of the requests that the Mock Server has received with the expectations.
 To do this, instantiate an object of the [`ExpectedRequest`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.mock.verification/-expected-request/index.html) class and set all the properties of the expected request.
 You can then use the [`receivedRequest`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.mock.verification/-mock-server-verification/received-request.html) method to verify that the Mock Server has received this expected request either any number of times or a certain number of times.

+As with the verification of HTTP responses, similar functions for comparing the properties of the requests are available here as well, such as [`withBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.mock.verification/-expected-request/with-body.html) or [`withJsonBody`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.mock.verification/-expected-request/with-json-body.html).
+Alternatively, if you have assigned unique names to your stubs (see the [section on the stub definition](#stub-definition)), you can verify that a Mock Server has received a request that matches the request pattern defined in the stub with the given name using the function [`matchingStub`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.mock.verification/-expected-request/matching-stub.html).

 <ins>Examples</ins>
 <table>